CartoDB/cartoframes/docs/developer-center/guides/05-Visualization.md

 Next, let's take a look at how to modify some of the defaults.

-Every Visualization Layer has a set of paramaters available to customize the defaults to better suit a given map.
+Every Visualization Layer has a set of parameters available to customize the defaults to better suit a given map.
 A quick way to see which parameters are available for customization in the `size_continuous_layer`, is to run `help(size_continuous_layer)` in a notebook cell.

 Let's make a few adjustments to make it easier to distinguish and locate the highest and lowest performing stores: